 5 Things to Do Following Parent’s Evening

-So, you’ve come out of parent’s evening knowing that your child could do with a bit of help, but not knowing where to start.
+Many of us leave parent’s evening, at the end of term, knowing that our children could do with a bit of extra support, but having no idea where to start.

 1. Work with your teacher, not against them

 It’s important to remember that both you and your child’s teacher want the same thing and have your child’s best interests at heart.
 Creating a mutual trust and respect with your teacher can help ensure you are both pulling in the same direction.